YovelaZ/COMP/README.md

 ./main $dir/$dataset $result_dir/$dataset"_e$e"_bs$b_s"_bt$b_t"_K$kernel_type $b_s $b_t $kernel_type $e
 ```
 ## Example 2: COMP with Triangular kernels
-Here, we illustrate how to call our COMP to generate the compressed data with the default error 0.05 in the New York traffic accident dataset (with the input file name "New_York") using the Triangular function as spatial and temporal kernels， with kernel_type set to 0.
+Here, we illustrate how to call our COMP to generate the compressed data with the default error 0.05 in the New York traffic accident dataset (with the input file name "New_York") using the Triangular function as spatial and temporal kernels, with kernel_type set to 0.
 The shell script code is shown as follows.
 ```
 dir="./data"
 dataset="New_York"